-The average standard deviation in CO_2 capacity for the storage units studied here is \pm 64 %.
+The average standard deviation in CO_2 capacity for the storage units studied here is ± 64 %.
 This is substantially greater than the implied precision of many published storage estimates.
-The geological uncertainty of a single storage capacity estimate for a storage unit with no other assessment of uncertainty might be in the range of 30-245 % of the estimated value, or 6 to 520 % more conservatively .
+The geological uncertainty of a single storage capacity estimate for a storage unit with no other assessment of uncertainty might be in the range of 30 %-245 % of the estimated value or 6 % to 520 % more conservatively.
 For storage units where capacity is on the borderline of being economic or otherwise useable, this uncertainty may materially influence the decision of acceptance or rejection of the candidate unit.
-It should also be recognised that the analysis here does not exclude the possibility of the useable, real-world, storage capacity of a candidate
+It should also be recognised that the analysis here does not exclude the possibility of the useable real-world storage capacity of a candidate storage unit being zero, due to, for example, an un-fixable leakage pathway or regulatory issues.

-354 storage unit being zero, due to for example, an unfixable leakage pathway or 355 regulatory issues.
-356 357 Uncertainty documented in this study is due to a mixture of spatial variability in the 358 parameters combined with only limited availability of data; the number of 359 independent (prior) estimates that are located for each parameter; and the variation 360 in interpretation of the same data by different experts.
-The range and standard 361 deviation values in this study should be considered to be minimum values.
-The 362 overall uncertainty is likely to be significantly larger as several sources of uncertainty 363 are not accounted for in this study, in particular uncertainty due to storage efficiency 364 could be larger than the geological uncertainty assessed here.
-Therefore a single 365 assessment of a storage capacity of a geological unit, with no associated assessment 366 of uncertainty, should be considered to have at least this degree of uncertainty in 367 the absence of other information.
-368 369 Author contribution 370 371 MW designed the initial concept and supervised the storage assessment exercise.
-DP 372 performed the majority of the data analysis and interpretation.
-373 374 Competing interests 375 376 The authors declare that they have no conflict of interest.
-377 378 Acknowledgements 379 380 Thank you to all of the students of the Carbon Capture and Storage Masters of 381 Science Degree (2009 - 2010) at the University of Edinburgh who gave permission 382 for their results to be used in this paper.
-Borehole logs were sourced from the 383 Common Data Access database, which is kindly made available by Schlumberger.
-384 385 References
+Uncertainty documented in this study is due to a mixture of spatial variability in the parameters combined with only limited availability of data, the number of independent (prior) estimates that are located for each parameter and the variation in interpretation of the same data by different experts.
+The range and standard deviation values in this study should be considered to be minimum values.
+The overall uncertainty is likely to be significantly larger as several sources of uncertainty are not accounted for in this study, in particular uncertainty due to storage efficiency could be larger than the geological uncertainty assessed here.
+Therefore a single assessment of a storage capacity of a geological unit, with no associated assessment of uncertainty, should be considered to have at least this degree of uncertainty in the absence of other information.

+Data availability.
+All data are available in the Supplement.